 The Chair will help moderate this portion of the hearing.
 If the project is likely to engender a level of controversy or extensive feedback from the community, the Chair will likely establish guidelines for the public comment period, potentially including time limits for each speaker.

-What Happens to the Recommendations Made by the MWCAC?
+What Happens to the Recommendations Made by the MWMAC?

-The MWCAC Secretary will capture all aspects of the project review in the meeting minutes.
+The MWMAC Secretary will capture all aspects of the project review in the meeting minutes.
 Minutes are distributed to the Sonoma County Fourth District Supervisor and to the County’s Planning department.

-One of the MWCAC members appointed by the County is also charged with meeting directly with planning staff to review specific projects.
+One of the MWMAC members appointed by the County is also charged with meeting directly with planning staff to review specific projects.
 The Sonoma County Planning Commissioner from the Fourth District is usually in attendance to hear discussion of projects, but will not take part in the question period.

 I Don’t Like the Resolution Passed by the Council … Now What?

-Please remember that MWCAC reviews are advisory in nature, and that you can certainly continue seeking approval for your project at the County.
-However, the MWCAC strives to reflect the concerns and sense of opinion of the Mark West Area, and you could consider putting this information to good use.
+Please remember that MWMAC reviews are advisory in nature, and that you can certainly continue seeking approval for your project at the County.
+However, the MWMAC strives to reflect the concerns and sense of opinion of the Mark West Area, and you could consider putting this information to good use.

 Can you modify your proposal to address the significant concerns raised at the hearing?
-If you choose to do so, you might also consider asking to appear before the MWCAC again to review your modified plans.
+If you choose to do so, you might also consider asking to appear before the MWMAC again to review your modified plans.